Are you confused? Did something not work right?

 In the illustration, by including the complete product name and number and 'manual', the first results are right on target.
 Result 1 leads to a page of links to print-only user guides.
 Result 2 opens a PDF user guide for the particular model.
 Result 5 is a YouTube video that someone created to show how to use the printer.
-This is much faster than going to hp.com and navigating the site or searching on the site.
+This is much faster than going to the manufacture's site, hp.com in this case, and navigating the site or searching on the site.

 If you've read the manual, searched the online help, searched the Web, and you still need help, you're probably ready to find a person to help you.

 You can start with your friend who is more computer literate than you, or who at least has used the software in question longer.
 Other helpful people you know include co-workers and relatives who use computers, your children and their computer-smart friends, and teachers whom you treated really nicely when you were in their classes.

 If you are on a network, there should be someone in charge of the network.
 Ask the administrator or network tech!